Today’s consumers expect reputable businesses to have a website.

 Perhaps most importantly, Google prefers mobile-responsive sites, ranking them higher than sites that have not been optimized.
 If you’re not sure if your site is considered mobile-friendly by Google, you can test it.

-Mobile optimization is built into modern insurance website builder tools, including the Constant Contact Website Builder.
+Mobile optimization is built into modern insurance website builder tools.
 These tools allow you to see what the site will look like on a mobile screen so you can make sure customers will be able to find what they need.

 What to include on your insurance website